-Credit Karma Account – Free Credit History Score
+#6 Free Credit History Score

-Your SSN data takes time to be added to various credit score managing companies like Experian.
+Your SSN data takes time to be added to various credit scores managing companies like Experian, TransUnion, and others.
 So, wait for 3 months and then create an account.

 #7 Send Money to Home Country